-The Pre-App Scoping Report was made available for a 30-day comment period.
-Comments on this Pre-Application Scoping Report will be captured and addressed in the Comments and Response Report.
+The Draft Scoping Reports was made available for a 30-day comment period (comment period ended on the 10th May 2021).
+Comments received on the Pre-Application Scoping Report and Draft Scoping Report have been captured and addressed in the Comments and Response Report.
 Original comments were also included.
 Comments received during the Public Participation Process will be incorporated into, and addressed, in the Draft Environmental Impact Report (EIR).